Avanhoo/Engineering_4_Notebook/README.md

 This may not be applicable to all assignments.
 Anything where you wire something up, include the wiring diagram here.
 The diagram should be clear enough that I can recreate the wiring from scratch.

 ### Code
-Give me a link to your code.
-[Something like this](https://github.com/millerm22/Engineering_4_Notebook/blob/main/Raspberry_Pi/hello_world.py).
-Don't make me hunt through your folders, give me a nice link to click to take me there!
-Remember to **COMMENT YOUR CODE** if you want full credit.

 <details>
 <summary><b>Click to Show</b></summary>